eoinkelly/notes/rails/book-the-rails-4-way.md

 * TODO: currently I seem to be using rbenv stubs when I run commands like `rails` - is this OK? should I use local ones instead?

-Aside: `rails runner`
+* Aside: `rails runner`
-  * like rails console but only runs the command you supply on the cmd line
+    * like rails console but only runs the command you supply on the cmd line e.g. `rails runner "puts User.all.count"`
-  * e.g. `rails runner "puts User.all.count"`
+    * handy for places where you can't run an interactive environment

 ### Rails boot process